orestesgaolin/dart_utilities/changelog_cli/README.md

 ## changelog_cli

-CLI to generate an opinionated changelog
+CLI to generate an opinionated changelog.

+By default it just generates the changelog based on the whole git history.
+You can pass custom `--start` and `--end` parameters which are git refs to get a subset of changes between two commits or tags.
+That was my main goal with this CLI as it doesn't necessarily require semantic versioning.

 ---